 LeisureLife also offers this excellent and simple tip:

 - Pour hot sauce all over your garbage: They'll probably not want to come back after that!

 When It Is Time for More Drastic Measures

 Raccoons in the Attic

 After going for our home, our raccoons decided to take on the neighbor's house.
-They ended up building a weekend chalet in what would be her attic, but was more like a crawl space between her ceiling and roof.
+They ended up building a weekend chalet in what would be her attic, but it was more like a crawlspace between her ceiling and roof.

-Do you not want to know the kind of disgusting mess this produced.
+You do not want to know the kind of disgusting mess this produced.
 All you need to know is that the resulting mess was gross, very expensive, and a general nightmare.
-This kind of situation should be avoided if at all possible, and dealt with as quickly as possible.
+This kind of situation should be avoided if at all possible and dealt with as quickly as possible.

 When picking a pest control service, though, try to go with a humane one; one that relocates raccoons to the wild instead of just killing them outright.
 THEY didn't choose for human civilization to move into their habitats, right?
 Or at least, they don't deserve to die just because they're clever.

 In the comments below, s.carver shares that there are plenty of catch-and-release programs out there and that the ones she has encountered in her experiences even baited traps with peanut butter and jelly sandwiches!
 Now that's reasonable.

 One of the scariest stories I've ever heard is the real account of a woman who had been attacked by one when walking to her home on a snowy day.
 This story was told in one part of a This American Life episode titled "And the Call Was Coming from the Basement," which first ran on October 27th, 2006.
 It is an excellent episode, and I've linked to it to the right.
 I highly recommend listening to it!